zaratsian/iaa-2025/README.md

 **Assignment**
 * [Assignment 4 - GenAI](./session_04/genai_assignment.md)
+  - This is an **Optional** assignment.
+For any teams that would like to submit it, it will be counted as bonus.
-  - Due on Friday, March 21 at 11:59pm EST
+  - Due on Monday, March 24 at 11:59pm EST
   - Please complete as a Team (homework groups) assignment.
   - Deliverables:
     1. Email me a screen recording (video) of you using the app.
 I prefer that video be uploaded to Google Drive and shared as a link, but you can share with me howevever is easiest.
 This can be a quick screen recording, don't worry about getting it perfect, but rather I just want to see how the app works and how you interact with it.